Uncovering the Urban Heat Island Effect and How to Cool Our Cities

 Additionally, elevated temperatures can worsen air quality.
 Hotter air can hold more pollutants, leading to higher levels of smog and other harmful emissions.
 This, in turn, affects public health, contributing to respiratory issues and other heat-related illnesses.

-• Los Angeles Cool Roof Program: This initiative promotes the use of reflective roofing materials in both residential and commercial buildings to reduce urban temperatures.
+This initiative promotes the use of reflective roofing materials in both residential and commercial buildings to reduce urban temperatures.
+Learn more about the Los Angeles Cool Roofing code here.

 Share this article